 Ceasefire violations by Pakistan goes up amidst China stand off

-New Delhi, July 06: There has been an increase in activity by Pakistan even as India continues to wade of the Chinese threat along the Line of Actual Control.
+New Delhi, July 06: There has been an increase in activity by Pakistan even as India continues to wade of the Chinese threat along the Line of Actual Control (LAC).

-Fourteen Indian soldiers have been martyred in the past six, owing to the 2,432 cease fire violations by Pakistan.
+Fourteen Indian soldiers have been martyred in the past six, owing to the 2,432 ceasefire violations by Pakistan.

 Pakistan continues to flout the norms along the Line of Control, despite being warned repeatedly by India.
-While, India has given a fitting response, the fact of the matter is that Pakistan is violating the cease fire, with an intention of providing cover fire to the terrorists trying to infiltrate into the Valley.
+While, India has given a fitting response, the fact of the matter is that Pakistan is violating the ceasefire, with an intention of providing cover fire to the terrorists trying to infiltrate into the Valley.

 Soldier martyred, 3 injured after terrorists open fire on CRPF party in J&K